jdudekay/WarpSpeed/README.md

 Retrieve Information from the **WarpSpeed** Report

 The generated report within the **WarpSpeed** folder, WS_Report.txt will currently contain the following data:
-Bank Balance Sheet Totals
+- Bank Balance Sheet Totals
-Ops Report Statistics
+- Ops Report Statistics
-There are currently plans to expand this to include information for the M3 report as well, this guide will be updated to reflect that when it does.
+- Hotel Effectiveness Night Audit Entry Statistics There are currently plans to expand this to include information for the M3 report as well, this guide will be updated to reflect that when it does.